bobrocke/My-Blog-Hugo/source/content/post/2025-04-30-settling-on-tailwindcss.md

 But being consistent with TailwindCSS takes some effort.
 Was it `text-red-600` I've been using, or was it `text-red-400`?
 All the `<button>`s need the same string of classes pasted in.
 Bulma just needs `class="button"` on all the `<button>`s.

+Another thing to know is that TailwindCSS works very differently than traditional CSS libraries behind the scenes.
+Rather than offer a static `.css` file, as you develop the site and make styling changes, TailwindCSS re-reads your files and creates a new `.css` file with just the classes used in those files.
+That makes a smaller `.css` file for production at the cost of tooling complexity.
+You must integrate TailwindsCSS much more deeply than simply loading a `.min.css` file from a CDN and linking to it.

 A problem in many situations is that some of a page's content is generated from a markdown file.
 The site author won't have access to the HTML in order to style it in the normal way.
 Both Bulma and TailwindCSS have classes, `content` for Bulma and `prose` for TailwindCSS, that can be applied to a `<div>` enclosing the markdown output.
 Something like:

 ```html